 Through reciprocal borrowing, Howard-Tilton Memorial Library can often obtain borrowing privileges for Tulane students and faculty at other libraries and lend materials directly to students and faculty from other institutions.
 This is possible through the programs listed below, which each have their own eligibility requirements.

-LOUIS (Louisiana Academic Library Information Network Consortium): A LOUIS reciprocal borrowing agreement enables academic libraries within Louisiana to share resources and services such as borrowing.
-To participate, graduate students and faculty from LOUIS member universities need to obtain a Borrowing Card from their home library.
+LOUIS: The Louisiana Libraries Network: A LOUIS reciprocal borrowing agreement enables academic libraries within Louisiana to share resources and services such as borrowing.
+To participate, undergraduate students, graduate students, and faculty from LOUIS member universities need to obtain a LOUIS Borrowing Card from their home library.
 Tulane faculty and graduate students can obtain a Borrowing Card from the Check-Out Desk on the first floor of Howard-Tilton.

 OCLC Reciprocal Faculty Borrowing Program: This program is offered to faculty at participating institutions and provides borrowing privileges and on-site access to the collections of other participating academic research libraries.
 It is not a part of the OCLC Interlibrary Loan service.
 Faculty must first acquire an OCLC Reciprocal Faculty Borrowing Program card from their home library to make use of the privileges at another participating institution.
 See this list of participating institutions.